geekk99/plugins/README.md

 #Keep Building #BUIDL

-Thank you for using NinjaPay Plugins!
+Thank you for using Ninjapay Plugins!
 We hope it helps you build amazing plugins.